Index of

 320 My Father gives all power unto me.

-MT: I find it curious, JC--a paradox--that I can so easily see myself as
+MT: I find it curious, JC--a paradox--that I can so easily see myself

-on in its petty pace, and then we die, beaten, defeated, worn.
+goes on in its petty pace, and then we die, beaten, defeated, worn.

-that would never otherwise have occurred."
+never otherwise have occurred."

 MT: So then, a change of mind precedes, and precipitates, external change.